lltfm/openness/works/saltem_hoc/README.md

 # Overview

 "Saltem Hoc" is latin for "at least this".
-It is a teaching method for inviting the seeker of openness into contemplating what might be true.
-The method does not impose on the seeker by telling them directly what is true or insisting on a blind faith to proceed or requiring them to decide what is true.
-Instead, it begins by pointing at something concrete & familiar and then suggesting speculations or questions that guide the seeker toward deeper understanding.
+It is a teaching method for inviting others into contemplating what might be true.
+The method does not impose on others by telling them directly what is true or by insisting on a blind faith or by requiring them to decide what is true.
+Instead, it begins by pointing at something concrete & familiar and then suggests speculations or questions that guide others toward deeper understanding & unseen truths beyond words.

 * Author: gdl@loveletterstofutureme.org